ytopt-team/ytopt/ytopt-libe/uqgrid/readme.md

 # This package leverages and tailors ytopt-libe to generate power grid scenarios then do TSI analysis in parallel.

- This ytopt-libe-uqgrid requires ytopt and UQGrid from https://github.com/dmaldona/uqgrid.
+ ytopt-libe-uqgrid requires ytopt and [UQGrid](https://github.com/dmaldona/uqgrid).
 It is self-contained.

 * On LLNL Dane: